TeseoLou/clancy-nook-walking-tours/README.md

 #### **Core Features**
 **Navbar**

 The navigation bar (navbar) was developed as a persistent, site-wide feature, ensuring users could easily access all key sections of the website.

-- Implemented using Bootstrap's navbar component, allowing for a structured and flexible navigation system.
+It is structured using Bootstrap's navbar component, which provides a collapsible menu, a fixed-top layout, and a clear brand identity with the Clancy Nook logo.

+Structure and Functionality
+- Navbar Layout
+   - The navbar is built with Bootstrap's navbar-expand-lg class, ensuring it is:
+     - Expanded by default on large screen* for a horizontal layout.
-- Designed to be fully responsive, with a collapsible menu for smaller screens.
+     - Collapsible into a hamburger menu on smaller devices.
-- Included a brand logo for site identity and a clearly structured menu for seamless navigation.
-- Used JavaScript toggles to enhance interaction for mobile users.
+   - A logo is positioned on the left and linked to the homepage to reinforce brand identity.
+   - Navigation links are organized within an unordered list (ul) and aligned to the right using ms-auto.
+   - The contact button is styled separately for prominence and positioned with d-flex justify-content-end align-items-center.
+- Collapsible Menu
+   - The Bootstrap navbar-toggler button is used to collapse and expand the navigation menu on mobile screens.
+   - When clicked, it reveals the menu options while keeping the layout clean and uncluttered.
+- Enhanced with JavaScript snippet by Code Institute: Boardwalk Games Project
+   - A JavaScript function enhances usability by ensuring smooth scrolling to in-page sections.
+   - The script works by automatically collapsing the navbar after selection, improving usability on mobile devices.

+Responsiveness and Styling
+- The fixed-top class ensures the navbar remains visible as users scroll, improving accessibility and ease of navigation.
+- Bootstrap’s dark theme gives the navigation a modern and professional appearance.
+- The custom-styled contact button stands out, ensuring users can quickly access the contact page.
+- Navigation links feature hover effects, enhancing user interaction:
+   - The contact button changes background color on hover, reinforcing its importance.
+   - Other navigation links underline when hovered over, providing a visual cue for users.
+   - The logo changes on hover, simulating a color change effect that enhances brand interactivity and provides a subtle but engaging visual transition.
+- The logo is consistently sized and positioned, contributing to brand recognition across all screen sizes.
+- Media queries in the CSS further refine spacing and alignment for different devices.

 <div align="center">
    <img src="docs/images/core-feature-navbar.webp" alt="Navbar" width="300">